Effective date 29 April 2021

 6.2 Other general disclosures

-- Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information technology services providers (including interstate or offshore cloud computing service providers in New South Wales, Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;
+- contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information and web-based technology services providers (including interstate or offshore cloud computing service providers in Victoria and New South Wales , as well as offshore providers in Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;

 - Cancer Council Australia and other affiliate State and Territory Cancer Councils.